Grabosticus/12222190_impressionist-stylegan/README.md

 # Impressionist StyleGAN
-This readme contains informations about the project as well as changes made to it.
+This readme contains information about the project as well as changes made to it.

 ## Project Structure
 Here I will provide a short description of all directories and files in the project.
 For more information on the code, see the files themselves.
 Each file contains comments describing the code and what it is used for.